-There are plenty of categories, products, and services to choose concerning affiliate marketing.
-For example, Commission Junction and FlexOffers list around thirty each including automotive, clothing, home and garden, insurance, and much more.
+There are plenty of categories and thousands of products and services that affiliate marketers can promote.
+For example, Commission Junction and FlexOffers list around thirty categories including automotive, clothing, home and garden, insurance, legal services, and much more.
 Naturally, most affiliates select programs that relate to the themes and topics they cover on their sites.

 At chadtennant.com, I write and make videos about online business, internet marketing, personal finance, and WordPress.
 Also, I dabble in self-publishing and e-learning.
 During 2014 and 2015, I promoted popular affiliate programs related to these topics.
 For instance, email marketing, website hosting, and social media services.
 Furthermore, I experimented with random programs.

-I’m now aware of the many providers and how much competition surrounds email marketing and hosting services.
+Today, I’m much more aware of how much competition surrounds email marketing and hosting services.
 With so much selection and competition, it’s hard to attract enough interest, clicks, and conversions to make promoting these services worthwhile.
 Moreover, email marketing and hosting companies have become commoditized—widely available and interchangeable—which lessens their value propositions.
-This makes it harder to influence the purchasing decisions.
+This makes it harder to influence purchasing decisions.
 For example, there aren’t many differences between AWeber and GetReponse or DreamHost and Bluehost except pricing and minor details.
-I don’t think social media services is where the action is either.
-For example, I’ve been promoting Hootsuite—an excellent all-in-one social media service—for years, but haven’t got much traction.
-The hopes of social media businesses have mostly been dashed by the failures of Google Plus, Twitter, and Snapchat.
-Alternatively, Facebook remains the only bright spot.

 As for promoting random affiliate programs—that did or didn’t relate to my blog—it was during my experimental phase, and I was willing to try anything to see if I could make money (not a great strategy).